Skip to content

 verify_key = "<base64 ed25519 public key>" # when set, a valid signature is REQUIRED

-See the examples/ directory for complete, runnable profiles.
+See the examples/ directory for complete, runnable Charters.